Bob Weir and Ratdog Schedule

 Grateful Dead band, continues on with Ratdog criss-crossing the nation and may be headed to a venue near you.
 Bob Weir and

-Bob Weir and Ratdog Background
+Weir and Ratdog Background

-Guitarist Bob Weir originally hails from California, growing up in the suburban
+Guitarist Bob Weir originally hails from California, growing up in the suburban town of

-Jefferson Airplane, as well as that guy from the music store, Jerry Garcia.
+Airplane, as well as that guy from the music store, Jerry Garcia.

-When Bob Weir was only 17, Garcia persuaded
+When Bob Weir was only 17, Garcia persuaded him and

-and drummers Mickey Hart and Bill Kreutzmann, along with numerous keyboardists over the life of the band.
+drummers Mickey Hart and Bill Kreutzmann, along with numerous keyboardists over the life of the band.
 Throughout the 1970s,

 the Dead played nearly 100 shows annually, but that didn't prevent Weir from working on independent musical projects, including